Idea

 Creating an engaging eLearning or training is very possible without background audio.
 There are many other ways to make your content engaging.
 Here are some tips to make your eLearning or training videos engaging without background audio:

-2. Use interactive elements: When used properly, interactions on screen (not just clicking next!) can engage and help people connect with what they want to learn better.
-You might even use quizzes, polls, and surveys creatively to engage rather than stump people.
-This can also help you measure understanding as well as reinforce learning.
+2. Use interactive elements: When used correctly, interactions on screen (not just clicking next!) can engage and help people connect with what they want to learn better.
+You might use quizzes, polls, and surveys creatively to engage rather than stump people.
+This can also help you measure understanding and reinforce learning.

 4. Use voiceover narration: Well-written narration can be a great way to make your eLearning or training videos engaging without background audio.
 A professional voiceover artist (or just get super friendly and animated yourself!) to narrate your video can help make it even more engaging.
 You’d be amazed at what a professional can do.

-5. Animation: Animation is another great tool to make training more engaging.
+5. Animation: Animation is another excellent tool to make training more engaging.
 Animations can help you explain complex concepts more easily and entertainingly.
-Showing how the chambers of the heart work with animation is infinitely more helpful than trying to explain it.
+Showing how the heart’s chambers work with animation is infinitely more helpful than trying to explain it.

 Creating engaging eLearning or training videos can be challenging, but the tips above can help you do amazing things.
-You can create videos that are both engaging and effective without relying on background audio.
+You can create engaging and effective videos without relying on background audio.

 When You Might Want To Use Audio In eLearning or Training Videos Anyway

-If you’re dead set on using background audio even after reading this post, we can’t stop you.
-If it’s your business partner or SME that’s insisting, then you must do your best to push back with a good case first.
+We can’t stop you if you’re dead set on using background audio even after reading this post.
+If your business partner or SME is insisting, you must do your best to push back with a good case first.
 Don’t just accept what they ask for without getting to the real reason they’re asking for it.
-Make sure you ask lots of questions and work with them as a consultant rather than an order taker.
+Make sure you ask many questions and work with them as a consultant rather than an order taker.

-But, if you’re going to use background audio, at least minimize the damage with these pointers.
+But if you use background audio, at least minimize the damage with these pointers.

 • Don’t use copyrighted music and risk getting yourself and the organization in trouble.